A refresh to one of my more popular posts…

 The Good News

-You can experiment with any or all of these 12 things and then monitor the results.
-Which leads to back to the second question.
+You can experiment with any or all of those 12 steps and monitor the results.

 For each area of inquiry, each team is asked to rank where they are and what the trend is (stable, improving, or getting worse.)
 Color coding and arrows help to visualize things: